gkimangelica/FinTech-Test/README.md

 ---Workflow_TEST.java  (Data Pipeline)

 2. The code should be run accroding to the same order stated above.
-_NOTE: Codes are auto-generated from Talend Open Stidio which was used for development of the pipeline_
+_NOTE: Codes are auto-generated from Talend Open Studio which was used for development of the pipeline_

 **Option 2: RUN USING TALEND OPEN STUDIO**